 Serious misbehaviour may also result in a period of suspension from school.
 'Suspension from school' means that the student is excluded from school for a fixed number of school sessions and at the end of that period of time, returns to school.
+This may be an internal suspension where the pupil remain is isolation, supervised in school.
 This is authorised by the Principal, (Senior) Deputy Heads or the Head of Key Stage.
 The sanction of suspension is a formal disciplinary sanction and is placed on the student's record.